SAP-samples/landscape-management-sample-scripts/LaMa-Cloud_Event_Routing/README.md

 ## Prerequisites_local_machine

-- % pip install flask
+- Not applicable as SSL is needed

 ## Prerequisites_BTP_Cloud_Foundry